 The Bankruptcy Code largely fails both colleges and students as currently written.
-Higher education institutions are largely unable to restructure under provisions of the code due to the limitations placed on them by the Higher Education Act – limiting access to Title IV student aid and loan funds when a college files for bankruptcy.
+Higher education institutions largely cannot restructure under provisions of the code due to the limitations placed on them by the Higher Education Act – limiting access to Title IV student aid and loan funds when a college files for bankruptcy.

-Students are also largely frozen out when colleges fail – especially if they have student loans and recent graduates.
+Students are frozen out when colleges fail – especially if they have student loans and recent graduates.
 While students who are forced out of a university and a program when they shut down have some recourse under the Closed School Discharge program administered by the Department of Education, recent graduates and those who transfer to other schools in the same course of study are often left with significant student loan debt.
 However, the Bankruptcy Code offers little in the way of relief to the student who suffers economically from the cost of higher education.
 The Brunner Test is a high hurdle to pass.
 While some relief is available, the student must meet almost abject poverty standards to be eligible for student loan relief in bankruptcy.

 As bankruptcy is an equity court, and Congress regulates the parameters, there is the ability to make law.
 The courts provide a more equitable outcome to affected students and institutions.
 Like Chapters 12 and 15, which are for farmers and international businesses, Congress could create a chapter for colleges and universities where the Federal Government becomes the highest priority creditor in the equivalent of a liquidating Chapter 11.
 This would provide those schools with an approved reorganization plan to continue to access Title IV funds and maintain operations during the reorganization.